Back to blog

 Quick Answer: A Realistic GenAI Implementation Timeline

 A realistic generative AI implementation timeline usually runs in phases: discovery, prototype, MVP, production hardening, launch, and scale.
+In 2026, the best timelines also reserve time for evaluation datasets, LLM security controls, observability, cost monitoring, and governance evidence before a pilot becomes a production workflow.
 A narrow AI feature can move in a few weeks when the workflow is clear and the data is ready.
 A production RAG system, internal copilot, or AI agent connected to business tools often needs two to four months before a controlled rollout.
 Enterprise programs with several teams, strict compliance, private deployment, and reusable AI platforms should be planned as a multi-quarter roadmap.

 The timeline is not only an engineering estimate.
 It depends on buyer inputs: who owns the workflow, which data sources are trusted, which systems need integration, what humans must approve, what risks are unacceptable, and how success will be measured after launch.
 NextPage plans generative AI development around those operating realities before choosing prompts, models, RAG, fine-tuning, or agentic automation.

-Generative AI implementation timeline showing Discovery, Prototype, MVP, Hardening, and Scale phases connected across data, integration, security, and monitoring work
+Generative AI implementation timeline with Discovery, Prototype, MVP Pilot, Production Hardening, and Scale phases mapped across data, integrations, governance, evaluation, and operations

 Timeline By Phase: What Happens And When